Autoethnography: Mid-1800s

-Anthropologists began conducting ethnographic research in the mid-1800s to study the cultures people they deemed "exotic" and/or "primitive."
-Typically, these early ethnographers aimed to merely observe and write "objective" accounts of these groups to provide others a better understanding of various cultures.
+Anthropologists began conducting ethnographic research in the mid-1800s to study the cultures of people they deemed "exotic" and/or "primitive."
+Typically, these early ethnographers aimed to merely observe and write "objective" accounts of these groups to provide readers with a better understanding of various cultures.
 They also "recognized and wrestled with questions of how to render textual accounts that would provide clear, accurate, rich descriptions of cultural practices of others" and "were concerned with offering valid, reliable, and objective interpretations in their writings."

 Early- to mid-1900s

 In the early to mid 1900s, it became clear that observation and fieldwork interfered with the cultural groups' natural and typical behaviors.
 Additionally, researchers realized the role they play in analyzing others' behaviors.
 As such, "serious questions arose about the possibility and legitimacy of offering purely objective accounts of cultural practices, traditions, symbols, meanings, premises, rituals, rules, and other social engagements."

 To help combat potential issues of validity, ethnographers began using what Gilbert Ryle refers to as thick description: a description of human social behavior in which the writer-researcher describes the behavior and provides "commentary on, context for, and interpretation of these behaviors into the text."
 By doing so, the researcher aims to "evoke a cultural scene vividly, in detail, and with care," so readers can understand and attempt to interpret the scene for themselves, much like in more traditional research methods.

 A few ethnographers, especially those related to the Chicago school, began incorporating aspects of autoethnography into their work, such as narrated life histories.
-While they created more lifelike representations of their subject than their predecessors, these researchers often "romanticized the subject" by creating narratives with "the three stages of the classic morality tale: being in a state of grace, being seduced by evil and falling from grace, and finally achieving redemption through suffering."
+While they created more lifelike representations of their subjects than their predecessors, these researchers often "romanticized the subject" by creating narratives with "the three stages of the classic morality tale: being in a state of grace, being seduced by evil and falling from grace, and finally achieving redemption through suffering."
 Such researchers include Robert Parks, Nels Anderson, Everett Hughes, and Fred Davis.

-During this time period, new theoretical constructs, such as feminism, began to emerge and with it, grew qualitative research.
+During this time period, new theoretical constructs, such as feminism, began to emerge, and with them grew qualitative research.
 However, researchers were trying to "fit the classical traditional model of internal and external validity to constructionist and interactionist conceptions of the research act."